 Most lenders use simplified qualification requirements focusing on income verification rather than employment or credit history.

-Income verification: Regular disability benefits deposits in active bank account, minimum $800-$1,000 monthly income
+Regular disability benefits deposits in an active bank account, minimum $800-$1,000 monthly income

 Accepted income sources: CPP disability, provincial programs (ODSP, AISH, PWD, SAID), EI, Canada Child Benefit, employment income, pension income